Use Spark in Azure Databricks

 Azure Databricks is a distributed processing platform that uses Apache Spark clusters to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.

-1. In the Azure portal, browse to the dp203-xxxxxxx resource group that was created by the script you ran.
+- In the Azure portal, browse to the dp203-xxxxxxx resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)

-4. If a What’s your current data project? message is displayed, select Finish to close it.
-Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
-The sidebar expands to show the names of the task categories.
+View the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.

 Explore data using a notebook